 Playa Escondido (Bay of Conception)

-Located just off the main highway 1 on the east coast of Baja California Sur, the Bay of Conception is a small inlet where the water is warm and tranquil.
-No waves here, which means plenty of great opportunities for snorkeling, kayaking, and paddle boarding.
-Many Americans and Canadians settle down here for the winter, meaning there are plenty of services and social activities.
+Located just off Highway 1 on the east coast of Baja California Sur, the Bay of Conception is a small inlet with warm and tranquil waterโno waves here, which means plenty of great opportunities for snorkeling, kayaking, and paddle boarding.
+Many Americans and Canadians settle here for the winter, meaning there are plenty of services and social activities.

 Google Maps Code: P4V3+M9 Palapas el Burro, Baja California Sur